psych10/psych10.github.io/prospectus/index.md

 ## Office hours

 Prof. Poldrack will hold online co-working/office hours on Mondays from 8-9:30 AM PST, and Wednesdays 1-3 PM PST.
 See Canvas for the Zoom link.
 You should feel free to treat this as a co-working time; Prof. Poldrack will be there to answer questions as needed, but you can join and lurk without asking any questions if you wish.

+Each of our TAs will also hold weekly office hours throughout the week.
+The Zoom links for each of the office hours can be found on the course's Canvas page.

 ## Discussion

-We will be using Campuswire to allow you to get help efficiently from both your classmates and the instructors ([class Campuswire page](https://campuswire.com/p/G201F21C2)).
+We will be using Campuswire to allow you to get help efficiently from both your classmates and the instructors ([class Campuswire page](https://campuswire.com/c/G201F21C2)).
 Please post your questions about the course material and course logistics to Campuswire so that everyone can benefit from the answer.
 We also highly encourage you to answer your classmates’ questions whenever possible – you will get extra practice with the material and receive feedback from the teaching team about your answers (NOTE: TAs will respond between 9am and 8pm PST).
 Additional guidelines about posting on Campuswire are available on the [Campuswire page](https://campuswire.com).
-If you did not receive an email invitation to Campuswire, please go to the [class Campuswire page](https://campuswire.com/c/GAE5DDA68) and use the code 4722 to sign up.
+If you did not receive an email invitation to Campuswire, please go to the [class Campuswire page](https://campuswire.com/c/G201F21C2) and use the code 1012 to sign up.

-We will also use Slack for in-class discussion and for communication with the teaching team and with your fellow students.
-You should have received an invitation to the class Slack channel by the first day of classes - if you didn't, please contact your TA.
+In addition, to Campuswire, we will have a course Slack group where in addition to the main class channel, each section will have their own Slack channel where section-specific announcements will be made.
+Please sign up here: https://join.slack.com/t/psych10winter2021/shared_invite/zt-jgtijz8i-fjh4fdpg1bxvv~lrF94yCg.

 ## Textbook